transcelerate/ddf-home/sdr-ri-codebase-access.md

 For details and documents regarding the RA and USDM, please go to the [CDISC Digital Data Flow website](https://www.cdisc.org/ddf).

+TransCelerate’s intent is to facilitate the development of open-source, vendor-agnostic solutions to facilitate digital data flow (“DDF”).
+Accordingly, while the SDR is currently developed with Microsoft Azure, the intent is for users to be able to implement the elements of DDF in any environment or system.

 ## Disclaimer

 The materials shared here are intended to be used solely for understanding DDF and the SDR Reference Implementation.